emjaytee404/whatfreegrab/README.md

 Credits
 ---

-WhatFreeGrab borrows heavily from [Yoink !](https://github.com/phracker/yoink) by phracker, using code originally by tobbez, and from [whatapi](https://github.com/isaaczafuta/whatapi) by isaaczafuta.
+WhatFreeGrab borrows heavily from [Yoink!](https://github.com/phracker/yoink) by phracker, using code originally by tobbez, and from [whatapi](https://github.com/isaaczafuta/whatapi) by isaaczafuta.
 Many thanks.

 Installation: